RespiradorHacker/Projeto-EAR-Celso/README.md

-# EAR PROJECT - EMERGENCY AUTOMATIC RESPIRATOR
+# e-AR (EAR) PROJECT - EMERGENCY AUTOMATIC RESPIRATOR
 This project was born because of CoVid19 pandemic.
 The project Goal is to provide an emergency ventilator system to help CoVid19 serious cases using locally available resources.
 This is an OPEN HARDWARE - OPEN SOURCE PROJECT.